maxisme/crypter/README.md

 # Crypter
-This extension locally encrypts and decrypts your Facebook messages using AES encryption along with a preset password.
+This extension encrypts and decrypts your Facebook messages using AES encryption along with a preset password.
 -----

 ##Function